 Sardinia Holidays with Family

 Cagliari, the capital of Sardinia, is a great destination for multigenerational family trips.
-Easily reached by plane from Italy and from a variety of European destination via low-cost flights, this is the kind of place that travelers of all ages will end up falling in love with, as there is a lot to offer.
+Easily reached by plane from Italy and from a variety of European destinations via low-cost flights, this is the kind of place that travelers of all ages will end up falling in love with, as there is a lot to offer.

 Families traveling with children and teenagers will certainly enjoy the incredible mix of cultural activities and easy access to nature.
 Among the best things to do in Cagliari is a walk around the historic quarter of Castello.
 This is where you will find the Archeology Museum, where the famous Giants of Mont’E Prama – one of the most incredible archeological discoveries of the 1970s – are kept.

-Not far from it, you will love climbing San Pancrazio tower, a watchtower that marks the highest spot in town and from where you will enjoy marvelous views.
+Not far from it, you will love climbing San Pancrazio Tower, a watchtower that marks the highest spot in town and from where you will enjoy marvelous views.
 Continuing on, make sure to get to the beautiful Cathedral, then roam the narrow alleys till you get to Via Santa Croce for a breathtaking view over the rooftops of Stampace, another historical quarter in town.
 Those views are even best at sunset!

 For a quick and easy nature escape, a few minutes drive from the city center you will be able to access Poetto Beach – one of the best urban beaches in the world, where kids can play in the sand, swim in the shallow, clear waters.
 It is a perfect place for a sunset run or bike ride.
 From Poetto Beach you can access Molentargius Nature Park, an excellent place for birdwatching: Cagliari is one of a handful of places in the Mediterranean basin where pink flamingoes nest.

 Finally, should you feel the urge to stretch your legs, head to Calamosca beach, on the other side of Sella del Diavolo promontory.
 That’s where a trail to hike up to the top of Sella del Diavolo starts.
-It’s an easy to follow trail that in less than 30 minutes will take you to a viewpoint overlooking the gulf, Poetto Beach and Molentargius Nature Reserve.
+It’s an easy-to-follow trail that in less than 30 minutes will take you to a viewpoint overlooking the gulf, Poetto Beach, and Molentargius Nature Reserve.

-Cagliari is a great destination year round, but for a more encompassing experience make sure to come in May, when hiking is at its best and you will be able to enjoy the beaches too.
+Cagliari is a great destination year-round, but for a more encompassing experience make sure to come in May, when hiking is at its best and you will be able to enjoy the beaches too.

-The best place to stay in Cagliari is by far Villa Fanny hotel, close to the historical center of town.
+The best place to stay in Cagliari is Villa Fanny hotel, close to the historical center of town.
 For a lower budget option, there are plenty of good airbnbs and holiday rentals.
 Claudia of Strictly Sardinia

 Multigenerational Family Travel in Spain